Visiting London: What You Need to Know

-London is a very walkable city – but few short walks showcase the city at its best like the walk along the South Bank.
+If you visit London, you’ll find that it is a very walkable city – but few short walks showcase the city at its best like the walk along the South Bank.

 Start at Tower Bridge, from which you can also see the Tower of London on the other side, then start walking – you’ll pass many of London’s iconic sights – The Globe Theatre, The Millennium Bridge, The Tate Modern Museum, The Southbank Centre among them.

 Finish up just past The London Eye and soak up the views of The Houses of Westminster and Big Ben from across the river.

 Head to Buckingham Palace to see The Changing of the Guard – the flamboyant procession that takes place when the Old Guard is replaced by the New Guard.
 Expect lots of marching, striking uniforms, brass band music and a spectacle you’re sure to remember.

 You can also book a Changing of the Guard Walking Tour – this is a great way to learn more about the history behind the ceremony with the help of an expert guide.

 Visit The British Museum

 Undoubtedly one of London’s biggest tourist attractions (many people visit London just for this!), The British Museum has one of the most expansive collections in the world.
 Expect to see pieces from Assyria, Ancient Egypt, Ancient Greece, The Roman Empire and more.
 Go with plenty of time and a comfortable pair of shoes.